indigo-sadland/ctc/README.md

 ```
 Usage:
         -fs, <FILE1>,<FILE2>    Define two files separated by comma.
-        -o,  <OUPUT_FILE>       Save results to file.
+        -o,  <OUTPUT_FILE>       Save results to file.
 Prints into terminal if not specified.

 ```